Top 10 Gay Bars & Clubs in San Antonio (2026)

 Pro Tip

-San Antonio's gay bars are concentrated on North Main Avenue between Josephine and Evergreen Streets in the Tobin Hill neighborhood — locally known as "The Strip."
-You can hit every major bar on foot within a few blocks.
+San Antonio's gay bars are concentrated on North Main Avenue in the Tobin Hill neighborhood — locally known as "The Strip," roughly the 1300–1900 blocks (Elmira to Mistletoe).
+You can hit most of the major bars on foot within a few blocks.
 Rainbow sidewalks along Main Avenue from Laurel to Park mark the heart of the Pride Cultural Heritage District.

 1. Bonham Exchange